 Be careful though, if you place your Nether portal at a high altitude, you could find yourself in the clouds when you return to the overworld, so don’t run out with too much aplomb.

 If you’re lucky, you may also stumble across a ruined portal when exploring the overworld or Nether.
 These are naturally-generated, part-build nether portals with a chest nearby.
 If you’re lucky, there may be enough obsidian in the chest to complete the portal – but more likely you’ll still need some to hand to finish the structure.

-Ruined portals also contain Crying Obsidian, which can’t actually be used in a working Nether Portal frame, so you’ll ned to destroy them if they’re in the way.
+Ruined portals also contain Crying Obsidian, which can’t actually be used in a working Nether portal frame, so you’ll need to destroy them if they’re in the way.
 Use a diamond pickaxe to collect the pretty block though, you might want to use it as a decorative block later on!

 Since you can build a larger Nether portal, and build around it if you’re design savvy, there is so much you can do with your portal design.
 If you’re like us and you’re not the best at creating incredible designs from scratch, we’ve found a few awe-inspiring designs to take inspiration from.

 This is one of our all time favorite Nether portal builds – and is it any wonder?
 Look how incredible that design is.
 And simple, too, because it maintains the standard rectangle shape of the Nether portal.
 Rather than having to worry too much about the Nether portal structure in this one, it’s more about the blocks you’re placing around it to get this sword-stuck-in-the-ground effect.

 Circular Nether portal